datascale-ai/data_engineering_book/docs/en/part12/ch41_visual_reasoning_tool_data_engineering.md

 ![Figure 41-4: Shark-attack compound infographic example](../../images/part12/ch39_04_shark_attack_infographic.jpg)

 *Figure 41-4.
-Example of a multi-chart infographic sample from the dataset (Shark Attacks).*
+Example of a multi-chart infographic sample from the dataset (Shark Attacks), consisting of four distinct subcharts covering three categories of statistics: historical shark-attack county ranking in the United States, state-level shark attacks in the last ten years, and average annual accidental deaths in the United States.*

 The example is one integrated science infographic.
 Its internal regions belong to different chart types, statistical scopes, and data dimensions, while sharing the page title and side annotations: